jakshin/open-in-terminal/README.md

 Hold the **command** key down and drag `Open In Terminal.app` into your Finder toolbar:

 ![[Hold command and drag]](Hold%20command%20and%20drag.png)

+### Step 3: Allow assistive access

+Open System Preferences, and navigate to **Security & Privacy > Privacy > Accessibility**.
+If the lock icon in the lower left is closed, click it and enter your password.
+Drag `Open In Terminal.app` into the right-hand section of the System Preferences window, and ensure that its checkbox is checked:

+![[screenshot]](Allow%20assistive%20access.png)

+If you skip this step, you may receive an error that "Open In Terminal is not allowed assistive access" when you attempt to use the app.

 ## Uninstallation